 How Test Automation Helps

 SureTest’s test automation solution, in particular, helps health systems in their digital transformation journeys by drastically improving accuracy and speed around what was once a tedious, time-consuming manual task: EHR and other third-party application testing.

-With SureTest, health systems eliminate 80% of manual testing activities, lifting a huge burden off staff members.
+With SureTest, health systems eliminate up to 80% or more of manual testing activities, lifting a huge burden off staff members.
 Your organization can gain back tens of thousands of hours every year, and with a super-fast ramp-up and only a couple of hours required from each team member, leverageable automation happens in the first 4 – 6 weeks.